blocknetdx/blocknet-docs/blocknetFAQ.md

 ### What Are the Benefits Of Running a Node?
 How Many Blocks Do I Need To Run One?
-There are two types of node: a "service node" and a “trader node”.
+There are two types of node: a "service node" and b “trader node”.
 Service nodes do not handle or control any trader's coins.
 Their function is to collect and distribute trade fees.
 Typically a service node operator will run multiple full node wallets of whichever coins (s)he wants to support, in order to garner as many trade fees as possible.
 Trader nodes enable one to trade on the decentralized exchange.The amount of BLOCK currently needed to run a service node is 5,000 BLOCK.
 To use the exchange you will not need any BLOCK.

 ### Will There Be Fees For Buying/Trading On the Blocknet Exchange?